rahul7528/linux-command-fieldbook/README.md

 - **Environment:** `export`, `env`, `printenv`, `$PATH`, `.bashrc`, `.profile`, `alias`, `unalias`

 **Real scenario:** Instead of manually compressing logs daily, you write a 10-line script + cron that rotates, gzips, and uploads to S3 every night.

+## How to read a command

+Every page in this repo follows the same format: